 This form must be completed and returned to Head Office at least 3 weeks prior to an event.
-Please note for your Event to be listed in Coming Events in the Society's Journal and on the website at least three months' notice is required.
+Please note for your Event to be listed in Coming Events in the Society's Journal and on the website at least three months' notice is required. .

-Would you like this event listed on the Yes □ Society's website under 'Coming Events'?
+Would you like this event listed on the Y Society's website under 'Coming Events'?
 No □

-NCIL
+BRANCH / MANAGEMENT COU NCIL

 DATE AND TIME OF EVENT

-VENUE OWNER
+EVENT LOCATION

-uld like to be a named party on the Branch/Management Council lease contact Head Office in plenty of time for it to be arranged.
+Note: If the Location/Venue Owner wo uld like to be a named party on the Branch/Management Council lease contact Head Office in plenty of time for it to be arranged.

 Event Details What is the Event?
-(Eg: Campdraftin g, Show, Leisure Ride, Youth Camp, Training School etc)
+(Eg: Campdrafting g, Show, Leisure Ride, Youth Camp, Training School etc)

 Number of Expected Participants Number of Expected Horses

 Number of Expected Spectators

-First Aid Support Organised Yes  No 🗆 Detail
+First Aid Support Organised Yes □ No □ Detail

-Horse Welfare Officer Organised Yes 🗆 No 🗆
+Horse Welfare Officer Organised Yes □ No □

 Cattle Details (Only if required)

 Number of Cattle to be used

 Owner of Cattle to be used

-If your Event requires Cattle Insurance, please complete an ASHS Cattle Lodgement Form and send with relevant money for Cattle Insurance to Head Office.
+If your Event requires Cattle Insu and send with relevant money for C arance, please complete an ASHS Cattle Lodgement Forn Cattle Insurance to Head Office.